casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Transferring a Batch of Tokens

-The following command will invoke the `safe_batch_transfer_from` entry point on your instance of CEP-85, directing it to transfer the given amounts of the specified token IDs from one account to another.
+The following command will invoke the `safe_batch_transfer_from` entrypoint on your instance of CEP-85, directing it to transfer the given amounts of the specified token IDs from one account to another.

 ```json